-The complete chloroplast genome of Uvaria afzelii is around 157530 bp and it is shown in figure 2.
+The complete chloroplast genome of Uvaria afzelii is around 157.530 bp and is shown in figure 2.
 It is noteworthy that small indels, as well as SNPs, were observed in heteroplasmy, so the actual genome size varies slightly from the given length.
-The inverted repeats (IRs) have 28002 and 28095 bp and are separated by the small single-copy region (20010 bp) and the long single-copy region (91296 bp).
+The inverted repeats (IRs) have 28.002 and 28.095 bp respectively and are separated by the small single-copy region (20.010 bp) and the long single-copy region (91.296 bp).
 We found 139 genes in the chloroplast DNA of Uvaria afzelii, 21 of which are completely duplicated and 2 partially duplicated within the IRs.
-The most noteworthy features of its chloroplast genome is an inversion within the LSC (57722 - 66951 bp) compared to the chloroplasts of Magnolia kwansiensis, Liriodendron tulipifera and Miliusa cuneate(check again!).
-Furthermore, it is important to remind that despite the chloroplast representation in figure 2 showing a circular molecule and the fact that Genbank accessions mention that chloroplast genome is circular, the chloroplast DNA mostly has a complex and branched form, and the circular form is only present in small amounts [20].
+The most noteworthy features of its chloroplast genome is an inversion within the LSC (57.722 - 66.951 bp) compared to the chloroplasts of Magnolia kwansiensis [ref] and Liriodendron tulipifera [ref] and Miliusa cuneate(check again!).

+It is important to realise that despite the chloroplast representation in figure 2 showing a circular molecule and the fact that Genbank accessions mention that chloroplast genome is circular, the chloroplast DNA mostly has a complex and branched form, and the circular form is only present in small amounts [20].
 Probably due to this particularity of the plastome molecule, PCRs over the IRb/LSC boundary, where the chloroplast should circularize, were not successful.

-Chloroplast DNA is the most gene-rich molecule of the three genomes of a plant cell, with more than 100 genes, spanning over 100-200 kb, that code for the entire machinery necessary for the photosynthesis process.
+Chloroplast DNA is the most gene-rich molecule of the three genomes of a plant cell, with more than 100 genes, spanning over 100-200 kb, that code for the entire machinery necessary for the photosynthetic process.
 There is a relatively high degree of conservation in size, structure, gene content, and linear order of the chloroplast genes in land plants (ref).
 In chloroplasts, DNA replication is cell-cycle independent and the number of chloroplast copies present per cell varies.
 In rapidly dividing leaf tissue there are around hundred copies, but later in leaf development and plant growth, the number of copies decreases to about 20-30 (refs).
 In addition, each chloroplast may contain up to 300 copies of the genome [21].
 Despite the abundance of the chloroplast genome, genome skimming (shallow sequencing) experiments show that only a small percentage of the reads actually map to the chloroplast.
 So, targeting enrichment sequencing is a very promising technique to sequence the plastome from many different species.
 However, this technique requires some a priori knowledge of the genome sequence, such as the genome of closely related species.
-The sequencing of Annonaceae chloroplasts, such as the one here presented will now allow for the construction of (home-made) chloroplast-target probes for the sequencing of several complete chloroplast genomes and will allow resolving the phylogenies of several Annonaceae genera.
+The sequencing of Annonaceae chloroplasts, such as the one presented here will now allow for the construction of (home-made) chloroplast-target probes for the sequencing of many complete chloroplast genomes and will allow molecular phylogenetic reconstructions of Annonaceae and an improved understanding of magnoliid evolution.

 References